College Republican National Committee: 20th century

-Modern history

 In 1967, Morton Blackwell, then a field representative for the CRNC to Kentucky, developed many of the principles now used by the College Republicans.
 As the college organizer supporting Louie Nunn's campaign for Governor of Kentucky, Blackwell organized approximately 5,000 college student volunteers who dropped 93,000 pieces of literature, posted 20,000 flyers, mailed 15,000 hand-addressed and signed postcards to friends of known student supporters of Nunn, and processed over 8,000 absentee ballots.
 On election day, Nunn became the first Republican governor of Kentucky in 20 years.
 The New York Times and Louie Nunn himself credited the efforts of Blackwell's volunteers.

-In 1970, the Young Republican National Federation was permanently spun off from the College Republicans in 1970 to prevent counter-productive infighting among the two groups.
+In 1970, the Young Republican National Federation was permanently spun off from the College Republicans in 1970 to prevent counterproductive infighting among the two groups.
 In 1972 the Republican National Committee made the College Republican National Committee an auxiliary arm of the RNC.

 In 1973, Karl Rove ran for chair of the College Republicans.
 He challenged the front-runner's delegates, throwing the national convention into disarray, after which both he and his opponent, Robert Edgeworth, claimed victory.
 The dispute was resolved when Rove was selected through the direct order of the chairman of the Republican National Committee, who at the time was George H W Bush.

 By 1980, only 20 active College Republican chapters remained.
 By the US presidential election in 1980, that number had increased to 1,000 active clubs, helping Reagan win 98 of 105 mock elections and recruiting thousands of voters.
 This success led to $290,000 in financial assistance from the RNC, mainly to implement Jack Abramoff's field representative program.
 Abramoff's fund-raising efforts brought in an additional $1,160,000 during the next two years.
 By 1983, only 10% of the CRNC's budget came from the RNC.